 Q: How Can I Thicken the Skin Under My Eyes?

 A: Retin-A will thicken the skin under your eyes.
 In addition, as the sun’s UV rays can cause thinning of the under-eye skin, experts also recommend always applying sunscreen before leaving the house.

 Q: Can I Use Ordinary Retinol Under Eyes?

 A: Yes, you can, but you must make sure it does not get in your eyes.
 This is crucial because an infection can set in if retinol gets in or too near the eye area.

 Q: What Is the Difference Between Tretinoin and Retinol?

-A: Tretinoin is vitamin A and retinol is a derivative of vitamin A. As a general rule, tretinoin is recommended for people with oily or tolerant skin, while retinol is a little less aggressive and is therefore recommended for people with sensitive skin.
+A: Tretinoin is vitamin A, and retinol is a derivative of vitamin A. As a general rule, tretinoin is recommended for people with oily or tolerant skin, while retinol is a little less aggressive and is therefore recommended for people with sensitive skin.
 Wondering what the difference between Granactive Retinoid and Retinol is?
 Read more here.

 Final Thoughts About Retin-A For Under Eyes

 Retin-A is a miracle prescription for good reason.
 It is a great anti-aging product and seems to work on most people without any serious side effects.